BlueBrain/bluebrain.github.com/_projects/Monsteer-0.2.md

 version: "0.2"
 major: 0
 minor: 2
-description: Interactive Supercomputing
+description: Interactive Supercomputing: Monitoring and Steering for NEST simulations
-updated: 15/10/15
+updated: 23/10/15
 homepage: https://github.com/BlueBrain/Monsteer
 repository: https://github.com/BlueBrain/Monsteer.git
 issuesurl: https://github.com/BlueBrain/Monsteer/issues
 packageurl:
-license:
+license: LGPL
 maturity: EP
-maintainers:
+maintainers: BBP Visualization Team (bbp-open-source@googlegroups.com)
 contributors: Ahmet Bilgili; Juan Hernando; hernando
 readmetype: text/x-markdown
 ---
 # Monsteer

 Monsteer is a library for Interactive Supercomputing in the neuroscience domain.
 Monsteer facilitates the coupling of running simulations (currently NEST) with interactive visualization and analysis applications.
-Monsteer support streaming of simulation data to clients (currenty only spikes) as well as control of the simulator from the clients (also kown as computational steering).
-Monsteer's main components are a C++ library, an MUSIC-based application and Python helpers
+Monsteer supports streaming of simulation data to clients (currenty only spikes) as well as control of the simulator from the clients (also kown as computational steering).
+Monsteer's main components are a C++ library, a MUSIC-based application and Python helpers.

 ## Features